trohit/ik/systemdesign/sharding/README.md

 # Why sharding ?
 - modern web sites need fast access to an amount of information so large that it cannot be efficiently stored on a single computer.
 - A good way to deal with this problem is to "shard" that information; that is, store across multiple computers instead of on just one.

+## When to think about sharding
+- when all the data doesnt fit on one system
+- when the future size of the DB can become a perf bottleneck

+## When not to do sharding ?
+- if the DB size / scale of solution is too small to merit the sharding complexity
+- when the data easily fits in one system
+  - if you still want HA in such a system, just think of replication with read-replicas.

 # Types of sharding
 - Partitioning